jalfredoserrano/findec_vaults_v0/README.md

 strategy contract.
 Vaults contain the accounting logic while the strategy contract contains the lp hedging logic.

 Users interact with the vault contracts.
 Only approved addresses (strategists, keepers and owner) can interact with the strategy contract.
-Each vault has an underlying asset, which represent the stable and variable token controlled by the strategy contract.
+Each vault has an underlying asset, which is one of the assets used by the startegy contract.

 There are 2 types of vaults:
 - Dynamic hedging vaults: lp hedgeding (underlying is stable token)